Skip to main content

 Evidence Collection Guide

 This guide covers common types of evidence used in small claims cases and suggestions for gathering documentation.
-Evidence requirements vary by case type and jurisdiction.
+Evidence requirements vary by case type and jurisdiction, especially across renter, consumer, contractor, wage, and property-damage claims.

 6Evidence Types